digital-farms/MicroCast/for dev/QUICKSTART.md

    - Press Fn+Enter
    - Type "Hello MicroCast!"
    - Press Enter
-   - Should appear in feed
+   - Should appear in NEW section

 2. **Like test:**
    - Scroll to any post
    - Press Enter
-   - Heart should turn red ❤️
+   - Like counter increases (instant update!)

-3. **Refresh test:**
+3. **Section test:**
+   - Press ; (up) to reach section buttons
+   - Press , / to switch between NEW/TOP/YOU
-   - Press R
+   - Press Enter to confirm

+4. **Profile test (YOU section):**
+   - Switch to YOU section
+   - See your Total Likes, Posts count
+   - Your posts appear below

+5. **Info test:**
-   - Feed updates
+   - Press I
+   - Help window appears
+   - Press any key to close

 All working? **Congratulations! 🎉**